jesspencer/Logs_Analysis/readme.md

 Group By authors.name, top_three_articles.views
 Order By top_three_articles.views
 desc limit 3;
+'''

-Create View requests as
+'''sql Create View requests as
 Select date(time) as date, count(*) as http_requests From log group by date;
+'''

-Create View errors as
+'''sql Create View errors as
 Select date(time) as date, count(*) as http_404
 From log
 Where status = '404 NOT FOUND'
 group by date;
+'''

-Create View error_percentage as
+'''sql Create View error_percentage as
 Select q1.date as date,
 round(q1.errors::numeric,2) as error_percent
 From (select r.date as date,
 e.http_404::numeric/r.http_requests*100 as errors
 From requests r join errors e on r.date = e.date
 Group By r.date, e.http_404, r.http_requests) as q1;
+'''

-4. Run python script:
+6. Run python script:

 python2 la.py

-5. Text file la.py_results.txt shows the output that you should get from running the la.py file.
+7. Text file la.py_results.txt shows the output that you should get from running the la.py file.